-Whilst all Nova schools aim to support medical condition management and development, pupils should not be encouraged to carry their own medication.
+Whilst all Nova schools aim to support medical condition management and development, pupils should not be encouraged to carrying their own medication.
 This should be held at specified location and administered from there.
-This is with the exception of the carrying of medication is part of the pupils emergency plan and recorded as such in their IHP.
+This is with the exception of the carrying of medication is part of the pupil's emergency plan and recorded as such in their IHP.